-According to the World Health Organization (WHO), there are four known ways to become infected with the Zika virus.
+According to the World Health Organization (WHO), here are four common Zika virus symptoms.

 Mosquito bites are the most common.
 Specifically, the Aedes species of mosquito is the carrier, and these mosquitos are found in Africa, Asia, and North, South and Central America.
 These aggressive mosquitoes will bite both day and night, so proper vigilance must be maintained 24/7.
 They inject the virus into humans through their salivary glands, and the incubation period is between two and twelve days, although health agencies have varying opinions, and some suggest incubation can take as long as three weeks.
 However, in normal cases, symptoms begin to show up between three and seven days.

 Mother-to-fetus transmission can occur when an expectant mother already infected can pass the virus on to her unborn child.
 No evidence of viral transmission through breast-feeding has been reported.